Get Involved: Financial Support

 You shop directly with the retailer as you would normally, but if you sign up to http://www.easyfundraising.org.uk/causes/scm for free, and then use the links on the easyfundraising site to take you to the retailer, a percentage of whatever you spend comes directly to us at no extra cost to yourself.

 Southampton City Mission is now working with Giveacar, the nationwide car donation service.

 If you are thinking of scrapping or selling your car please consider using Giveacar to donate any proceeds to us.
 You can find more information at: https://giveacar.co.uk/charities/southampton-city-mission-cio.

 We deliberately keep Southampton City Mission as a small hub, taking in donations for free and giving them away for free, equipping and training volunteers to run the projects and serve the city.
-We have two full-time staff members and four part-time staff, as well as about 120 volunteers who do everything from making food parcels and van driving, to schools work and admin support.
+We have five full-time staff members and three part-time staff, as well as about 120 volunteers who do everything from making food parcels and van driving, to schools work and admin support.

-As well as wages and volunteer expenses we have a van to keep running, schools materials to buy, office rent, and all of the usual running costs of a small charity.
+As well as wages and volunteer expenses we have two vans to keep running, schools materials to buy, office rent, and all of the usual running costs of a small charity.
 We are very grateful to all of our church partners who host our Basics Banks as they all give us the rooms and utilities for free.